-- Effects of continued project operation on hydrology of Agnew Lake after the partial or full removal of Agnew Dam. - Effects of continued project operation on hydrology of Gem Lake after the retrofitting of Gem Dam and the full or partial removal of Rush Meadows Dam. - Effects of continued project operation on water temperature and dissolved oxygen in the flowline removal of Agnew Dam described in the complete or partial dam removal. - Effects of continued project operation while retrofitting Gem Dam, including construction of new spillway, lowering of remaining arches, and use of infill from both activities to support Arches No. 10 to No. 14. - Effects of potential channel enhancements of Rush Creek described in the proposed action to address local flooding near SR-158 during high-runoff events. - Effects on water resources of construction activities in the base(s) of operations, removal of material, and movement of equipment and personnel around the project area.
+- Effects of construction and continued project operation on hydrology of Waugh Lake and areas downstream after the partial or full removal of Rush Meadows Dam. - Effects of construction and continued project operation on hydrology of Agnew Lake after the partial or full removal of Agnew Dam. - Effects of construction and continued project operation on hydrology of Gem Lake after the retrofitting of Gem Dam and the full or partial removal of Rush Meadows Dam. - Effects of project construction on flood control in the project area. - Effects of continued project operation on water temperature and dissolved oxygen in the flowline removal of Agnew Dam described in the complete or partial dam removal. - Effects of continued project operation while retrofitting Gem Dam, including construction of new spillway, lowering of remaining arches, and use of infill from both activities to support Arches No. 10 to No. 14. - Effects of potential channel enhancements of Rush Creek described in the proposed action to address local flooding near SR-158 during high-runoff events. - Effects on water resources of construction activities in the base(s) of operations, removal of material, and movement of equipment and personnel around the project area.

-4.1.3 Aquatic Resources
+4.2.3 Aquatic Resources

-- Effects of continued project operation on fish habitat and fish resources during all phases of construction for the partial or complete removals of Rush Meadows and, Agnew Dams, and the retrofitting of Gem Dam. - Effects of continued project operation on western steelhead in Waugh, Gem, and Agnew Lakes. - Effects of project water diversions and instream flow on fish habitat in the proposed project area, including potential for algal blooms from nutrient runoff associated with construction activities. - Effects of project flow fluctuations on fish resources during project start-up and shut-down of individual full or partial dam removal of Rush Meadows and Agnew Dam, and the retrofitting of Gem Dam. - Effects of anticipated sediment transport from exposed lake bottoms resulting from drained dams on aquatic habitat and resources in the project area. - Effects of fish entrainment during all phases of construction for the partial or complete removals of Rush Meadows and Agnew Dams, and the retrofitting of Gem Dam on fish resources in the project area.

-• Effects of the partial or complete removals of Rush Meadows and Agnew Dams, and the retrofitting of Gem Dam on upstream and downstream fish passage.
+- Effects of continued project operation on fish habitat and fish resources during all phases of construction for the partial or complete removals of Rush Meadows and, Agnew Dams, and the retrofitting of Gem Dam. - Effects of continued project operation on western steelhead rainbow trout, brook trout, and brown trout in Waugh, Gem, and Agnew Lakes. - Effects of project water diversions and instream flow on fish habitat in the proposed project area, including potential for algal blooms from nutrient runoff associated with construction activities. - Effects of project flow fluctuations on fish resources during project start-up and shut-down of individual full or partial dam removal of Rush Meadows and Agnew Dam, and the retrofitting of Gem Dam. - Effects of anticipated sediment transport from exposed lake bottoms resulting from drained dams on aquatic habitat and resources in the project area. - Effects of fish entrainment during all phases of construction for the partial or complete removals of Rush Meadows and Agnew Dams, and the retrofitting of Gem Dam on fish resources in the project area. - Effects of the partial or complete removals of Rush Meadows and Agnew Dams, and the retrofitting of Gem Dam on upstream and downstream fish passage. - Effects of sediment transport from the project and sedimentation on downstream aquatic habitats.

-4.1.4 Terrestrial Resources
+4.2.4 Terrestrial Resources